Mint Med logo

 Trust and oversight: solid signals, real gaps

 On the verification side, Mint Med earns a high-confidence rating, and the reasons are concrete: it's LegitScript Certified with a directly verifiable ID, it enumerates all 36 states it serves by name, it publishes the FDA compounding disclaimer verbatim, and its cancellation and pricing terms are stated in plain language on the site.
-There are no FDA warning letters on file.
+Mint Med does have an FDA warning letter on file, covered in the regulatory notice below.
 Those are strong primary signals, and they're why we trust the basics here.
 You can see how we weigh these factors in our scoring methodology.

 That said, the transparency stops short in a few places worth knowing about.
 Mint Med does not name its 503A or 503B compounding pharmacy partner, doesn't disclose a named medical director or clinical leadership, and doesn't publish its corporate legal entity, governing law, arbitration venue, or a physical address.
 None of that is disqualifying — plenty of reputable platforms keep their pharmacy partner private — but if knowing exactly which pharmacy compounds your medication and who oversees the clinical program matters to you, you'll have to ask.
 There's also a tiny marketing inconsistency: the site says 35 states in one place but lists 36, which is cosmetic but the kind of sloppiness worth noticing.